 Hawaii is as proud of its multicultural heritage as it is of island-born US President Barack Obama.
-Here descendants of ancient Polynesians, European explorers, American missionaries and Asian plantation immigrants mix and mingle.
-In contemporary Hawaii, multiculturalism is the rule, not the exception.
-Arts and cultural festivals keep diverse community traditions alive, from Hawaiian hula and outrigger canoe races to Japanese taiko drumming and modern-day surfing championships.
+On these islands, the descendants of ancient Polynesians, European explorers, American missionaries and Asian plantation immigrants mix and mingle.
+What's remarkable about contemporary Hawaii is that multiculturalism is the rule, not the exception.
+Boisterous arts and cultural festivals keep diverse community traditions alive, from Hawaiian hula and outrigger canoe races to Japanese taiko drumming.